 The design solution is based on science, technology and the art of geometry with an economy of means.
-By transforming a kit-ofparts engineered façade system for a structure to be unique yet contextually harmonious, affordable yet highly sustainable, and more easily constructed with a unit that is a measure of the hand, we combined innovation with simplicity.
-The building is a combination of hand and mechanical production that explores the art and craft of architecture, echoing the tradition of nearby buildings with clay-based materials.
-The result is a high-performance, artistically inspirational facade.
+By transforming a kit-of-parts engineered façade system for a structure to be unique yet contextually harmonious, affordable yet highly sustainable, and more easily constructed with a unit that is a measure of the hand, we combined innovation with simplicity.